WrestleMania: 1990s

-At WrestleMania 13, a submission match pitted Bret Hart and Stone Cold Steve Austin against one another in a bout that received much acclaim and The Undertaker defeated Sycho Sid for the WWF World Heavyweight Championship in the main event.
+At WrestleMania 13, a submission match pitted Bret Hart and Stone Cold Steve Austin against one another, and The Undertaker defeated Sycho Sid for the WWF World Heavyweight Championship in the main event.
 The match between Hart and Austin is considered by many fans as one of the best professional wrestling matches of all time and has been voted by IGN as the greatest match in WrestleMania history, and was number 1 among their list of top 20 WrestleMania matches of all time.
 Various other sources also names the match as the greatest WrestleMania match of all time.

 At WrestleMania XIV, Austin defeated Shawn Michaels to become the new WWF World Heavyweight Champion in a match that featured Mike Tyson serving as the special enforcer.
 Although Tyson had been aligned with Michaels and his stable D-Generation X, Tyson revealed to have been aligned with Austin all along as he personally counted the pinfall and declared Austin the winner.
 The Undertaker and Kane fought for the first time at this event where The Undertaker won.
 The following year at WrestleMania XV, Austin defeated The Rock to regain the WWF Championship.
-The event featured the first of three encounters at WrestleMania between Austin and The Rock in the rivalry of the two most prominent and popular stars of The Attitude Era.
+The event featured the first of three encounters at WrestleMania between Austin and The Rock in a rivalry of the two most prominent and popular stars of the Attitude Era.